Section 00 Charter

 00.02.13 Vacancies; Forfeiture of Office; Filling of Vacancies

-The office of Councilman shall become vacant upon his nonacceptance, resignation, abandonment, death, permanent disability, permanent incompetency, failure to qualify for the office within ten days after written demand by the Council, forfeiture of office or failure of the municipality to elect a person to the office.
+The office of Councilor shall become vacant upon the Councilor’s nonacceptance, resignation, abandonment, death, permanent disability, permanent incompetency, failure to qualify for the office within ten days after written demand by the Council, forfeiture of office or failure of the municipality to elect a person to the office.

 00.02.13.02 Forfeiture of Office

-A Councilman shall forfeit his office if he
+A Council member shall forfeit the office if the member:

-lacks at any time during his term of office any qualifications for the office prescribed by this Charter or by law,
+ƒô lacks at any time during the term of office any qualifications for the office prescribed by this Charter or by law,

 00.02.13.03 Filling of Vacancies